danjam/labops/roles/docker_compose_deploy/README.md

 3. **Networking issues when pulling images**: Check that the host has internet access and can reach Docker Hub or your private registry

 4. **Resource cleanup fails**: The cleanup operations require additional permissions; ensure the user has full Docker admin rights

+5. **Docker or Docker Compose not found**: The role will check for these dependencies and fail with a clear error message.
+Install Docker and Docker Compose on the target host before running this role.

 ## Compatibility